Free and based path groupoids: Introduction

 In this spirit, the right notion of morphism between orbifold groupoids is that of a generalized map.
 These generalized maps arise as morphisms in the bicategory of topological groupoids, functors and natural transformations when inverting the essential equivalences \cite{Pronk1996}.

-Most orbifolds - possibly all - can be represented by a groupoid given by a certain type of action of a group $G$ on a topological space $X$.
-In this paper we will focus on these kind of groupoids $G\ltimes X$ representing orbifolds, called translation groupoids.
-In particular we will be interested in {\em developable} orbifolds defined by a discrete group acting properly on a space.
+All orbifolds can be represented by a groupoid given by a certain type of action of a group $G$ on a topological space $X$.
+This representation $G\ltimes X$ is called translation groupoid.
+In particular we will be interested in {\em developable} orbifolds defined by a translation groupoid given by a discrete group acting properly on a space.

 For these orbifolds, we use their groupoid characterization to obtain a description of the generalized maps from the interval to the orbifold as a translation groupoid.
 We prove that the free path groupoid of the translation groupoid $G\ltimes X$ is the translation groupoid $G\ltimes X^I$.
 In fact we describe three different approaches resulting in three characterizations of the path groupoid: as a colimit of $G$-paths, as a groupoid of multiple $G$-paths and as a translation groupoid $G\ltimes X^I$.
 We prove that the three groupoids are equivalent.